Alexcj10/FIFA-World-Cup-Analysis/README.md

 # Project Evaluation metrics:
 # Code: As per the requirements

-●You are supposed to write code in a modular fashion ●Safe: It can be used without causing harm.
+● You are supposed to write code in a modular fashion <br>
+● Safe: It can be used without causing harm. <br>
-●Testable: It can be tested at the code level.
+● Testable: It can be tested at the code level. <br>
-●Maintainable: It can be maintained, even as yourcodebase grows.
+● Maintainable: It can be maintained, even as yourcodebase grows. <br>
-●Portable: It works the same in every environment(operating system)
+● Portable: It works the same in every environment(operating system)

 # Submission requirements:

 # Project work:
-For Tableau : You will have to share the Tableau PublicLink of your work For Python : You have to submit your code PDF fileat the final submission.
+For Tableau : You will have to share the Tableau PublicLink of your work <br>
+For Python : You have to submit your code PDF fileat the final submission.

 # Detail project report:
-You have to create a detailed project report and submit that document as per the given sample.
+You have to create a detailed project report and submit that document as per the given sample. <br>
 Demo link [Sample Project Report](https://docs.google.com/presentation/d/1dqD3Lg4Ua3NZRFbd5bJfocIBE-xpCIB4/edit#slide=id.p1)